LT-IntroToAI-SY2324/a2-movie-chatbot-cambautista/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
-    It was difficult for me to utilize
+    It was difficult for me to use Python since I am used to JavaScript.
+A problem I frequently encountered was the indentation.

 2. Explain how you could use the match function for extracting information from a movie database.